Armadale, Victoria: Today

-The suburb, which borders Toorak, long regarded Melbourne's top suburb, is considered one of Melbourne's premier blue chip areas, with High Street, its main thoroughfare, containing high-end antique and fashion stores and hair salons.
-Glenferrie Road, a divider between Armadale and neighbouring suburb Malvern, is well known for its shopping and restaurants.
-Armadale contains and is in close proximity to a number of Melbourne's leading private schools, including Lauriston Girls' School and the King David School.
-Armadale also contains a number of parks, including Toorak Park, Victory Square Reserve, Armadale Reserve and the Union Street Gardens.
+Armadale is considered one of Melbourne's premier blue chip areas, with High Street, its main thoroughfare, containing high-end shops and hair salons.
+Glenferrie Road, which divides Armadale and Malvern, is well known for its shops and restaurants.
+Armadale contains and is close to some of Melbourne's private schools, including Lauriston Girls' School and the King David School.
+Armadale also contains a number of parks, including Toorak Park, Victory Square Reserve, Armadale Reserve and Union Street Gardens.

+Heritage Listings

+Owing to the early settlement from the 1850s and continued development through the nineteenth and twentieth centuries, Armadale has a number of heritage places, including (but not limited too):